Shukhov Tower: Structure

 The Shukhov tower is a hyperboloid structure (hyperbolic steel gridshell) consisting of a series of hyperboloid sections stacked on one another to approximate an overall conical shape.
 The tower has a diagrid structure, and its steel shell experiences minimum wind load (a significant design factor for high-rising buildings).
 The tower sections are single-cavity hyperboloids of rotation made of straight beams, the ends of which rest against circular foundations.

 Location

 The tower is located a few kilometres south of the Moscow Kremlin, but is not accessible to tourists.
 The street address of the tower is "Shabolovka Street, 37".

 Possible demolition

+Over its existence, the structure has never undergone a capital renovation.
+Maintenance painting of the tower ceased in the late 1980s, leading to the onset of corrosion, and all broadcasting operations were terminated in 2002.
+In 2009, Russian Prime Minister Vladimir Putin approved a Ministry of Communications initiative to begin reconstruction.
+Although 135 million rubles were allocated by 2011, the funding was deemed insufficient and the public tender was declared void.
+By that time, expert assessments indicated that the majority of the structure's several thousand joints had been affected by corrosion.

 As of early 2014, the tower faced demolition by the Russian State Committee for Television and Radio Broadcasting, after having been allowed to deteriorate for years despite popular calls for its restoration.
 Following a concerted campaign calling for the preservation of the tower, on July 3 the Ministry of Culture of Russia announced that the tower will not be demolished, and in September 2014 that Moscow City Council had placed a preservation order on the tower in order to safeguard it.

 In January 2017 the RTRS placed a request for tender for a plan to renovate and preserve the monument.

+In April 2026, Glavgosexpertiza of Russia issued a positive conclusion for a project dedicated to the "preservation" of the radio tower.
+According to the agency, the approved project entails the dismantling and replacement of several sections, along with various other structural elements, to ensure the long-term stability of the historic site.